 Before we can break into those secondary skills sections, though, we advise that you list your job-relevant skills, including your research, language and digital skills, into this first General Skills section.
 If you have more than six- to eight skills listed, you can break your sections into those optional, dedicated skills sections that offer a more detailed and well-rounded summary of your abilities.
 We pulled together a list of the most requested skills in the job market to help you get started!

 This section is formatted similarly to a traditional chronological resume:

 The primary difference that a CV holds against a resume is the amount of information included.
 A traditional resume only includes formal work experience, prefers long-term and steady employment, and tends to cut off work history after 10 years.

-The CV allows you to showcase traditional employment, research projects and teaching engagements, regardless of the length of time you worked on each.
-The CV format also allows you to showcase information past 10 years, especially if it’s relevant to the open job requirements.
+The CV allows you to showcase traditional employment, research projects and teaching engagements, stgardless of the length of time you worked on each.
+The CV format also allows you to showcase information from the past 10 years, especially relevant to the open job requirements.

 This section follows the same reverse-chronological format as the work experience section.

-List your current degrees in progress or the most recently completed degree first, followed by your completed degrees and relevant professional certifications.
-For example, applicants can include a National Board Certification under the Education section if you’re applying for a professorship.
+List your current degrees in progress, or the most recently completed degree first, followed by your completed degrees and relevant professional certifications.
+For example, applicants can include a National Board Certification under the Education section if they apply for a professorship.

 Attending and participating in conferences can demonstrate how you actively pursue and participate in spreading updated ideologies related to your field of study or work.
 Hobbies demonstrate your interests and capabilities outside the workplace or classroom.
 Grants and awards show recognition for your abilities.
 These topics can help strengthen your argument as the best candidate, especially if they relate to the job.